“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 A trial of olaparib with chemotherapy for advanced ovarian cancer

-Olaparib (also known as AZD2281) is a type of biological therapy called a PARP inhibitor.
+Olaparib is a type of targeted cancer drug called a PARP inhibitor.

 Every cell contains DNA.
 This is the genetic information that controls how cells behave.
 If DNA becomes damaged (as in cancer cells), a protein called PARP-1 helps to repair it.
 Olaparib stops PARP-1 from working.
 If PARP-1 doesn’t work, cancer cells can’t repair themselves and they die.

 The aims of the trial were to: